dask/dask/docs/source/resilience.rst

 -----------------

 The process containing the scheduler might die.
 There is currently no persistence mechanism to record and recover the scheduler state.

-The data will remain on the cluster until cleared.
+The workers and clients will all reconnect to the scheduler after it comes back online but records of ongoing computations will be lost.

 Restart and Nanny Processes